 \subsection{System $\mathsf{IEL}^{-}$}

-Since in that first work on intuitionistic belief the starting point for discussing epistemic states is a BHK interpretation of them -- therefore, an implicit computational semantics for belief and knowledge -- it seems natural to develop natural deduction systems that have straightforward type-theoretic counterparts: this way, it is possible to make rigorous the computational interpretation of the modal operators introduced by the axioms systems and the relational structures pf \cite{artemov}.
+Since in that first work on intuitionistic belief the starting point for discussing epistemic states is a BHK interpretation of them -- therefore, an implicit computational semantics for belief and knowledge -- it seems natural to develop natural deduction systems that have straightforward type-theoretic counterparts: this is n important step towards making rigorous the computational interpretation of the modal operators introduced by the axioms systems and the relational structures of \cite{artemov}.

 In the present paper, we focus on the the belief modality, and we introduce first the following natural deduction system: \begin{definition} Let $\mathsf{IEL}^{-}$ be the calculus extending the propositional fragment of $\mathsf{NJ}$ -- the natural deduction calculus for intuitionistic logic as presented in \cite{vandalen} -- by the following rule: